-When using the Table output step with Adaptive Execution Layer (AEL), consider the following factor for Hive database connections, which can affect performance and results.
+When using the Table output step with Adaptive Execution Layer (AEL), consider the following factors for Hive database connections, which can affect performance and results.

-- You can use AEL with HWC to access Hive managed tables in ORC format, as described in Configuring the AEL daemon for the Hive Warehouse Connector.
+- You can use Hortonworks to access Hive managed tables in ORC format, as described in Configuring the AEL daemon for the Hive Warehouse Connector.

 The table below describes the general options for the Table Output step: